Mar 14, 2026 · 20 min read

 In simple terms, OLAP is used for data analysis and business intelligence, and OLTP is used for operational processing.

-This post will explain what each system is, how they work, their key differences, and when to use each in a business context.
+This post covers what each system is, how they work, their key differences, real-world examples, which specific databases fall into each category, and how they fit together in a modern data architecture.

 What is OLAP?